Do Nigerian citizens need a visa for Thailand in 2026?

 Prepare Documents

-Gather your passport, photos, flight bookings, hotel confirmations, and proof of funds.
-For Tourist Visa, also prepare bank statements and completed application form.
+Gather your passport, two photos, flight bookings, hotel confirmations, bank statements (3 months), and completed application form.

 Pay Visa Fee

-Collect your passport with the visa sticker from the Thai Embassy, typically 3-5 working days after submission.
+Embassy: Collect your passport with the visa sticker, typically 3-5 working days after submission. eVisa: Receive your electronic visa via email within 5-10 working days.

 Clear Immigration on Arrival